Anthony Limbrick: Managerial career

-Youth Coaching, Woking and Grimsby Town
+Early coaching roles

 In 2007, Limbrick became a youth team coach at Boreham Wood.
 In 2007, he returned to former club Wingate & Finchley as first team coach, leaving in 2010 to join Southampton as a youth coach, working under first team managers Mauricio Pochettino and Ronald Koeman.
-Limbrick was later part of the coaching staff at for England under-17's and West Ham United's academy.
+Limbrick was later part of the coaching staff with the England under-17s and West Ham United's academy.

+Woking

 In May 2017, Limbrick was appointed manager of National League club Woking, leading the club to the FA Cup second round, after beating Football League club Bury.
 In April 2018, after a nine-game winless run, Limbrick was sacked as manager of Woking.

+Grimsby Town

 Ahead of the 2018–19 EFL League Two season, Limbrick was appointed assistant manager to Michael Jolley at Grimsby Town.
 In November 2019, following the departure of Jolley via mutual consent, Limbrick was named interim manager of Grimsby before reverting to assistant following the appointment of Ian Holloway.
 Limbrick departed Grimsby in September 2020.